Bernard Bresslaw

 Bresslaw's catchphrase, in his strong Cockney accent, was "I only arsked" (sic), first used in The Army Game, and later revived in Carry On Camping (1969).
-In his fleeting appearance as an angry lorry driver in the 1970 film Spring and Port Wine, his character was dubbed.

 At 6 ft 7 in (2.01 m), he was the tallest of the Carry On cast, head and shoulders over fellow Carry On regular Barbara Windsor, who was 4 ft 10 in.
 Because of his height, he was briefly considered for the part of the Creature in Hammer's Curse of Frankenstein (1957), which ultimately went instead to 6 ft 5 in Christopher Lee.
 Bresslaw later made a comedy version of Dr. Jekyll and Mr. Hyde for Hammer titled The Ugly Duckling (1959).
 He made great efforts to prepare for roles, for example learning Fanagalo phrases for Carry On Up the Jungle (1970).

-He featured as Varga, the lead villain in the 1967 Doctor Who story The Ice Warriors.
-Even though all the actors playing the aliens were over six feet tall, Bresslaw towered over them.
-Sonny Caldinez, who played an Ice Warrior in the story, stated in a 2004 interview that Bresslaw "was the only man that could make me feel small."
+Bresslaw played Varga, the lead villain in the 1967 Doctor Who story The Ice Warriors.
+He also played the genie on the Sooty Show and voiced Gorilla on The Giddy Game Show.

-Between 1985 and 1987, Bresslaw played the role of 'Gorilla' in Yorkshire TV's 'The Giddy Game Show'.
+Between 1985 and 1987, Bresslaw provided the voice of Gorilla in Yorkshire TV's animated series The Giddy Game Show.